 Just like with the other RTX 2070 Super, the GALAX RTX 2070 Super EX delivers around ~35 fps to 50 fps, give or take depending on the game, at 2160p resolution.
 It’s still playable, but not the smoothest gaming experience.
 Like I said, you will have to sacrifice graphics quality if you want to play games at this resolution with an RTX 2070 Super.

 That’s the end of our game benchmark results for the Galax RTX 2070 Super EX.
-Let’s proceed to the next page to conclude this review.
+Now to conclude this review.

 GALAX GeForce RTX 2070 Super EX Review Conclusion